 If so, JFCS’ comprehensive bilingual clinical services can help.
-For students with adjustment problems at school, couples experiencing marital stress, people who have been unemployed so long they’ve given up hope, or older adults who may feel lonely and depressed, JFCS’ Russian-speaking licensed clinical social workers, psychologists, and psychiatrists are available.
+For students with adjustment problems at school, couples experiencing marital stress, people who have been unemployed so long they’ve given up hope, or older adults who may feel lonely and depressed, JFCS’ Russian-speaking licensed clinical social workers, and psychologists are available.
 Call us if you have questions or if you or someone in your family needs help.

 JFCS’ Emigre Services Department